openstack/charm-guide/doc/source/admin/networking/ovn/queries.rst

 .. note::

-   Please see the :doc:`index` page for general information on using OVN with Charmed OpenStack.
+   For general information on OVN, refer to the main :doc:`index` page.

 The leader of the Northbound and Southbound databases does not have to coincide with the charm leader, so before querying databases you must consult the output